TheFrett/A3U/README.md

 Scripts by Frett

 A3U is a collection of scripts that can be added to any mission.
 It will provide immersive undercover gameplay.
+It is written in such a way that it will also work with dynamic mission, such as ALiVE missions or DUWS.

 Current features: